Doing The Right Exercises For Pain Relief

 A strong and conditioned core keeps the spine and pelvis stable and allows the rest of the body to move more effectively.
 A weak core leads to back pain and injury.
 It is more important to develop a strong core than it is to develop the other muscles of the body during times of exercise, training and sports activity.
 These activities will benefit with core development and recovery time will improve.

 Core muscles have a static and dynamic element to them.
-Dynamic function is when they are active during times of movement.
+A dynamic function is when they are active during times of movement.
 Static function when there is no movement of the body and the muscles are simply being used in instances of standing or sitting upright.
 Here your muscles sustain a constant weight and pressure, and endurance is required.

 Some exceptions are the abdominals and the gluteal muscles.
-The conditioning and fitness of the core muscles are more obvious during the actual exercise itself and their ability is recognized more during extended use.
+The conditioning and fitness of the core muscles are more apparent during the actual exercise itself, and their ability is recognized more during extended use.

-Through careful slow steps, tightness, weakness, flexibility and mobility can improve and the requirements of the treatment and program will become less challenging and progress.
+Through careful, slow steps, tightness, weakness, flexibility and mobility can improve, and the requirements of the treatment and program will become less challenging and progress.

-For most of us this is the most difficult part of following a back pain exercise program as it is not the program itself that is not effective, but the commitment and determination of the user during the recovery process.
+For most of us this is the most difficult part of following a back pain program as it is not the program itself that is not effective, but the commitment and determination of the user during the recovery process.

 The purpose of this site is to bring awareness to the different factors that affect your back such as the involvement of the core muscles.
 It is also to provide a low back exercise program that will help to develop and condition these areas to provide long-term pain relief and prevention.